markocherrie/Blog2_MC/content/project/MEDMI.md

 date = "2017-08-29"

 # Project title.
-title = "Medical & Environmental Data Mash-up Infrastructure project"
+title = "Medical & Environmental Data Mash-up Infrastructure project (MEDMI)"

 # Project summary to display on homepage.
 summary = "Using data from Public Health England and the Met office we were exploring the relationship between pathogen seasonality and weather patterns for England and Wales.
 The results were presented in an Rshiny application."